Financial-Times/origami-website/_tutorials/manual-build.md

 # {{page.title}}

-Adding Origami components to your product through the manual build process gives you more granular control over their styling and their behaviour.
+Installing Origami components with a package manager (manual build) gives you more granular control over their styling and their behaviour within your project.
 It requires more set up though, so we're providing an in-depth walkthrough for building a page for an article about fruit.

 This tutorial assumes that:
 - You have not implemented a build step
 - You are using a UNIX-like OS with a bash shell
 - You are familiar with JavaScript, and <abbr title="Sassy Cascading Style Sheets"><a href="https://sass-lang.com/" class="o-typography-link--external">SCSS</a></abbr>
-- You have a basic understanding of package managers (<a href="https://bower.io/" class="o-typography-link--external">Bower</a>, <abbr title="Node Package Manager"><a href="https://www.npmjs.com/" class="o-typography-link--external">NPM</a></abbr>)
+- You have a basic understanding of package managers (<a href="https://bower.io/" class="o-typography-link--external">Bower</a>, <abbr title="Node Package Manager"><a href="https://www.npmjs.com/" class="o-typography-link--external">npm</a></abbr>)

 ## Setting up your sandbox
 We will need a folder structure for our page.
 So let's begin by creating a new directory to work in.